ArcherN9/Loglr/README.md

         //Pass the Loading Dialog class
         .setLoadingDialog(LoadingDialog.class)

+Loglr supports auto detecting the OTP message received by users with 2 Factor-Authentication enabled.
+A dialog informing the user is displayed before the permission is requested.
+If you wish to disable this feature, you may do so by calling the following method and passing a boolean variable.
+Note : by default, this feature is enabled.

+        //Pass a boolean variable that informs loglr if OTP auto detection is to be enabled or not .enable2FA(true)

 Finally, there are two ways to initiate login.
 The first option is to start it in an activity of it's own.
 Personally, I believe this is a better approach as the Tumblr user authentication website opens up better.

         //Initiate login in an activity of it's own